Qualys/TotalCloud/Connectors/Azure/README.md

 Four tools depending on what you need:

 **[`TenantConnector/`](TenantConnector/)** — if you want full automation.
-It discovers every subscription in your tenant, creates connectors, handles orphan detection when subscriptions disappear, and can restore disabled connectors.
-Works for both Azure Commercial and Azure Government.
+It discovers every subscription in your tenant, creates connectors, updates them when settings change, handles orphan detection when subscriptions disappear, and can restore disabled connectors.
+Supports perimeter scan (CPS), custom scan schedules, and both Azure Commercial and Azure Government.
 This is the recommended path for most deployments.

 **[`SubscriptionConnector/`](SubscriptionConnector/)** — simpler Bash script if you already have a list of subscription IDs and just want to create connectors for them.